microsoft/mu/docs/DeveloperDocs/build_community_docs.md

 4. should complete with no errors

 ??? bug "False Spelling Errors"
-    If the spelling error is a false positive there are three solutions:
+    If the spelling error is a false positive there are two solutions:

-    1. If its a firmware or UEFI word:  Add the word to the **uefi-words.txt** file
-    2. Add the word to the **cspell.json** config file `words` section
+    1. If it is a valid word or commonly understood term then add the word to the **cspell.json** config file `words` section
-    3. Update the **cspell.json** file `ignorePaths` element to ignore the entire file.
+    2. Update the **cspell.json** file `ignorePaths` element to ignore the entire file.

 ## Locally serve the docs